-The digital sector is one of the fastest evolving and innovative drivers of economic growth and job creation across the EU.
-In the UK, the sector is worth approximately £118 billion a year, accounting for 16% of domestic output, 10% of employment and 24% of total exports.
-Forty-three percent of UK digital exports go to the EU, meaning Brexit will significantly influence the sector and its role in the wider economy.
+In the UK, the tech sector is worth approximately £118 billion a year, accounting for 16% of domestic output, 10% of employment and 24% of total exports.
+43% of UK digital exports go to the EU, meaning Brexit will have a significant impact on the sector and its role in the wider economy.

-The UK has been a vocal advocate of a fully functioning Digital Single Market (DSM) in the EU.
+In the past, the UK has been a vocal advocate of a fully functioning Digital Single Market (DSM) in the EU.
 David Cameron’s government insisted a DSM should be implemented “once and for all” to unlock growth opportunities.
-Indeed, as one of the larger Member States, the UK was the driving force in pushing for the DSM’s completion, supported mainly by Denmark, Estonia, Sweden and the Netherlands.
+Indeed, as one of the larger Member States back then, the UK was the driving force in pushing for the DSM’s completion, supported mainly by Denmark, Estonia, Sweden and the Netherlands.

-Now that the UK has decided to leave the EU, it may find itself half-in and half-out of a half-completed strategy.
-The final outcome of the Brexit negotiations and the final trade agreement between the EU and UK will have paramount importance to the tech industry.
+Now that the UK has left the EU, it may find itself half-in and half-out of a half-completed strategy.
+The future relationship between the EU and the UK will be of paramount importance to the tech industry.

 The EU’s DSM strategy is based on three pillars.
 The first is related to e-commerce and better access for consumers and businesses to digital goods and services.
 The second aims to create the right conditions for digital networks and services to flourish; and the third focuses on maximising the growth potential of the European Digital Economy.